Korean Beef and Radish Soup is a light but filling soup that is routinely eaten by Korean households. The soup broth is very light – not like a stew.

 - Cube the Korean Radish into small bite-sized pieces.
 Slice the shiitake mushroom thinly.
 Slice the spring onion into small pieces

 - Put pot on a medium-high heat.
-Place sesame oil in.
+Place Sesame Oil (2 teaspoons) in.
 Once oil is hot, drop meat in and stir until you get a nice sear on them.

 - Then drop the Korean Radish pieces into the pot and stir for approximately 30 seconds (or until you see the radish turn slightly clear)